Garden Waste Disposal

 - Never dump disused aquarium contents down drains or into waterways.

-- Bag all your garden waste and take it to your local waste disposal facility.
+- You can also, bag all your garden waste and take it to your local waste disposal facility.

 If you see any persons disposing of garden organics into bushland please report it to Council on 02 4645 4000.